3D display

 A 3D display is a display device capable of conveying depth to the viewer.
-Many 3D displays are stereoscopic displays, which produce a basic 3D effect by means of stereopsis, but can cause eye strain and visual fatigue.
+Many 3D displays are two-view stereoscopic or autostereoscopic displays, which produce a basic 3D effect from binocular disparity, but can cause eye strain and visual fatigue due to vergence–accommodation conflict.
 Newer 3D displays such as holographic and light field displays produce a more realistic 3D effect by combining stereopsis and accurate focal length for the displayed content.
 Newer 3D displays in this manner cause less visual fatigue than classical stereoscopic displays.

-As of 2021, the most common type of 3D display is a stereoscopic display, which is the type of display used in almost all virtual reality equipment.
+As of 2021, the most common type of 3D display is a two-view stereoscopic display, which is the type of display used in almost all virtual reality equipment.
 3D displays can be near-eye displays like in VR headsets, or they can be in a device further away from the eyes like a 3D-enabled mobile device or 3D movie theater.

 The term "3D display" can also be used to refer to a volumetric display which may generate content that can be viewed from all angles.

+A simple form of 3D display is a two-view display, which generates two views, one for the left eye and one for the right eye.
+One of the earliest form of two-view display is the color anaglyph, which uses color filtered glasses, often red for the left eye and blue for the right eye.